With this post, I'm opening up a short series focusing on the female brain and a few of the ways that it differs from the male brain.

 Einstein, however, had a different perspective on things.
 He said, “The intuitive mind is a sacred gift and the rational mind is a faithful servant.
 We have created a society that honors the servant and has forgotten the gift.”

-Intuition, in combination with reason, gives women a tremendous strength.
-They can pick up more on non-verbal cues and are better than men at recognizing facial differences.
-Sociologists have repeatedly found that women are faster and more accurate at identifying emotions.
+Intuition, in combination with reason, gives women a tremendous strength: through it, they can pick up more on non-verbal cues and are better than men at recognizing facial differences.
+Sociologists have also repeatedly found that women are faster and more accurate at identifying emotions.

-Among other things, intuition opens women up to engage their function of empathy, the feminine brain strength I will cover in the next post.
+Among other things, intuition opens women up to engage their function of empathy, the feminine brain strength I will cover in the next post!